Fashionistas now Recycle in Style:

 The issue is bigger than what we may imagine as all we know to do with our old unfashionable clothes is to discard them with other waste which ends up in the landfill.

 So, what's the way out?
 Either we buy less or buy upcycled fashion.
 Buying less is surely great for our planet but bad for the economy and everyone dependent on manufacturing industries for their livelihoods.

 Upcycling is thus the ideal middle path that helps maintain economic growth without being destructive and here we talk of brands that take recycling close to their business ethics.

 With a less-than-conventional approach to marketing, the outdoor gear manufacturer-Patagonia encourages its customers to buy less.

 The customers are encouraged to bring worn-out clothes for repair rather than replacing them through its Portland stores.
-It is also one of the first to turn plastic bottles into the polar fleece and uses recycled polyester, wool and down in many of its products.
+It is also one of the first to turn plastic bottles into polar fleece and uses recycled polyester, wool, and down in many of its products.

 Being committed to sustainability from top to bottom, Reformation uses recycled paper to non-toxic cleaning supplies to energy-efficient lighting.
 The brand repurposes vintage clothing and rescues deadstock fabric from fashion houses.
 It uses eco-friendly fabrics to make sexy, sophisticated styles.

 This ethical fashion brand upcycles aluminum ring pulls on drink cans into glamorous clothing and accessories.
 The label has been created by Cameron Saul who is the son of the founder of Mulberry (Roger Saul).
 The brand is well-known for its beautiful bags aimed at the luxury market and creates a sustainable livelihood for highly skilled craftsmen.